 When a floor fails because a flooring installer or homeowner decided that the concrete looked dry enough and skipped the laminate subfloor moisture testing, who’s fault is that?
 The installer is going to blame the homeowner and the homeowner the installer.
 It certainly isn’t the fault of the laminate flooring manufacturer.
 After all, the manufacturer warned you in their installation instructions that the floor needed to be tested.

 Moisture testing doesn’t only apply to concrete slabs, it also applies to wood subfloors.
 Yes, even wood can have an excessively high moisture content.
 You skip the testing and often within days of installation you hear “snap, crackle and pop” or you think you are walking on a trampoline.
+If you have a laminate floor that has developed concerns or you need a floor tested, contact The Weinheimer Group, a nationally recognized inspection company.

 Laminate Subfloor Moisture Testing Requirements